ahoward/sekrets/README.md

   sekrets assumes that the local keyfile, if it exists, is correct.

-  in plain english the capistrano recipe does:
+  in plain English the capistrano recipe does:

     scp ./sekrets.key deploy@remote.host.com:/rails_root/current/sekrets.key

 ## Be Smart

-  The local keyfile should *never* be checked in and also should be in .gitignore
+  The local key file should *never* be checked in and also should be in .gitignore

-  distribution of this key among developers is outside the scope of the library.  encrypted email is likely the best mechanism for distribution, but you've still got to sovle this problem for yourself ;-/
+  distribution of this key among developers is outside the scope of the library.  encrypted email is likely the best mechanism for distribution, but you've still got to solve this problem for yourself ;-/

 ## TODO: Document Configure